One hostage dead and two other victims struck by gunfire in California shooting

 A California Highway Patrol officer was also shot in the hand and chest and is being treated in stable condition, according to officials.

 The Roseville Police Department said that the CHP officer was attempting to serve an arrest warrant at the time of the shooting.
+The gunman was eventually taken into custody.

+As officers tried to serve the warrant the suspect fled on foot and began shooting back at officers.
+While running from officers the suspect took his two hostages, both of whom were hit by the suspect’s gunfire.

 The victims were taken to Sutter Roseville Medical Center, a spokesperson told the Associated Press.
 No details have been given about their condition or the nature of their wounds.